stevana/stateful-pbt-with-fakes/README-unprocessed.md

 So to summarise, we execute commands concurrently using several threads and gather a concurrent history of the execution.
-We then try to find a sequential interleaving (a choice of where the red crosses in the diagrams should be) which respects the a sequential state machine model specfication.
+We then try to find a sequential interleaving (a choice of where the red crosses in the diagrams should be) which respects the a sequential state machine model specification.
 If we find a single one that does, then we say that the history linearises and that the concurrent execution is correct, if we cannot find a sequential interleaving that respects the model then the history doesn't linearise and we have found a problem.